bioexcel/biobb_analysis/biobb_analysis/docs/source/readme.md

 ### Installation
 Using PIP:

 > **Important:** PIP only installs the package.
 All the dependencies must be installed separately.
-To perform a complete installation, please use ANACONDA, DOCKER or SINGULARITY
+To perform a complete installation, please use ANACONDA, DOCKER or SINGULARITY.

 * Installation: